 695th Lord Mayor’s Ethical AI Initiative

 The Worshipful Company of Information Technologists, in association with the Chartered Institute for Securities & Investment (CISI), British Computer Society, BSI, United Kingdom Accreditation Service, London Chamber of Commerce & Industry, Northeastern University, and Z/Yen Group, with the cooperation of Citigroup, London Metal Exchange, and LearnerShape has launched an initiative to develop ethical AI standards.
-Initially the standards are for professionals working in AI.
-Later, the Initiative intends to look at standards for firmwide certification.
-The approach is international rather than national, and promotes the use of existing ISO standards rather than the creation of new ones.
-We have begun by creating an online course for professionals, www.cisi.org/ai.
+Initially the standards are embodied in course for professionals working with AI.
+The Initiative has now moved to promote standards for firmwide certification.
+The approach is international rather than national, and promotes the use of existing ISO standards (particularly ISO 42001) rather than the creation of new standards, particularly ones that would impede international trade in computer-based services .

 Background